Your basket is currently empty!

 Dunedin Op Shops

 For clothes and knick-knacks, browse the many op-shops of North East Valley, and Salvation Army store on Princes Street.
 Also check out Te Oraka open during semester, one of the newer student-led op-shops close to campus.
-The Salvation Army store in Mosgiel generally has the best range of furniture.
-Catch the bus there, and if you see an item, you like, the Salvos can arrange delivery to your flat for an additional fee.
+In my experience, the Salvation Army store in Mosgiel generally has a good range of furniture.
+No car?
+Catch the bus there, and if you see an item you fancy the Salvos can arrange delivery to your flat for an additional fee.
 Sweet!

 5. Get your bond back: Dunedin flatting advice

 Developing a solid relationship with your landlord or property manager helps.
-Also, be aware of the differences between the pros and cons of boarding houses vs. flats and their respective tenancy agreements.
+Also, be aware of the differences between boarding houses vs. flats and their respective tenancy agreements.

-Your first year at Otago is the time to explore the awesome range of services offered by OUSA.
-It’s the place to join clubs, learn new skills, enjoy a sauna sesh, buy tickets to orientation events, and much more.
+OUSA, the Otago University Student Association, is the place to join clubs, learn new skills, enjoy a sauna sesh, buy tickets to orientation events, and much more.

 But do you know what’s going on at Unipol?
 In addition to free gym access, Unipol hires out a range of gear at affordable rates.
-During the summer, hire a surfboard and go to St. Clair to catch some waves or even join a surf class.
-Alternatively, if you have a hike planned, you can borrow camping equipment and personal locator beacons.
-There are also skiis/snowboards for hire during the winter.
-Hiring gear saves space and is one less thing to worry about when you shift places.
+During the summer, hire a surfboard and go to St. Clair to catch some waves or even take a surf class.
+Alternatively, if you have a hike planned, you can hire camping equipment and personal locator beacons.
+There are also skis/snowboards available during winter.
+Hiring gear saves space and is one less thing to worry about when you shift flats.

-Speaking of shifting spaces… the end-of-year period can be stressful.
-Not only do you have exams, but perhaps you’re hunting for a summer job, arranging flights back home, and you’re left with the mammoth task of packing up in your room.
-Most leases in Dunedin run from Jan-Dec, so if you don’t want to be vacuuming your flat on New Years Eve, prep beforehand.
+Speaking of moving flats… the end-of-year period can be stressful.
+Not only do you have exams, but perhaps you’re hunting for a summer job, arranging flights back home, and you’re left with the mammoth task of packing up your room.
+Most leases in Dunedin run from the 1st January to the 31st December, and who wants to be vacuuming on New Years Eve? 🙃

-Recently, OUSA have started an awesome initiative where you can courier boxes up to 20kg to the North and South Islands, at super affordable rates.
-I’ve used it before and it was great – the Mail Service runs at the end of year.
+Recently, OUSA started a great initiative where you can courier boxes up to 20kg to the North and South Islands at super affordable rates.
+I’ve used it before and couldn’t believe how simple it was!
+The Mail Service runs at the end of year.
 Visit the Clubs and Socs building to get your boxes and for more info.

 Transporting large furniture

 Ask friends to help.
-Or local delivery companies can pack and transport your belongings (tip: book the dates well ahead).
-You might also be able to hire somebody to assist you through Skillzea.
-Alternatively, to save on cash it might be worth hiring a small truck/trailer/van.
+Or call one of the local delivery companies who can pack and transport your belongings (tip: book the dates well ahead).
+Alternatively, to save on cash it might be worth hiring a small truck/Ute/trailer/van.

 Help!
 My furniture won’t sell